 Donations to charity can at no point be linked to any offer, sale, sales process, private or public tender or procurement, and donations can never be performed with the expectation of receiving a service – economic or otherwise.

 Fair Competition & Antitrust

 All employees must always respect and adhere to all relevant competition law and antitrust legislation in the countries in which the JGH Group conducts its business.
 No employees are permitted to enter written, verbal, non-verbal or implied agreements in violation with applicable law.
 Likewise, no employees are permitted to enter a concerted practice resulting in a possible breach of applicable law.

 All employees shall protect the assets of the JGH Group and ensure that the assets are used efficiently and solely to strictly legal uses.
 All employees must adhere to the IT policies applicable and available in the JGH Group at any time.

-Data protection is about safeguarding your personal integrity when processing personal data about you.
+Data protection is about safeguarding the personal integrity when processing personal data about persons.
 The definition of personal data and the legal requirements for safeguarding it, may vary country by country.
-The JGH Group will ensure that all use of personal data such as collection, registration, comparison, storage and deletion – or a combination of these – will take place in accordance with applicable laws and regulations in the relevant country.
+The JGH Group will ensure that all use of personal data such as collection, registration, comparison, storage and deletion – or a combination of these – will take place in accordance with applicable laws and regulations in the relevant countries.

 We respect everyone’s right to protection of his/her personal data and safeguard the personal information of our employees and other stakeholders.
 We ensure that only persons who need access to personal data to perform their job responsibilities have access to such personal data and ensure that these persons take appropriate precautions to protect the personal data they are entrusted.
 We adhere to the principle of data minimization and will ensure that personal data is not retained for a period beyond what is necessary to achieve the purpose for which it was obtained.